-- Goals may include gaining financial security, obtaining permanent housing, addressing mental health or substance abuse problems, and learning how to access resources in the community.
+- Goals may include gaining financial security, obtaining permanent housing, addressing mental health or substance abuse problems, and learning how to access resources available in the community.

 - All clients participate in weekly classes on life skills, career skills, computer skills, health issues, cooking and nutrition, and communication.